amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 > A note for those familiar with promises in languages like JavaScript: although Scheme promises and JS-style promises originate from the [same general concept][promise wiki], JS promises are best described as a placeholder for a value that is computed asynchronously.
-The Python-based 61A Scheme interpreter has no concept of asynchrony, so its promises only represent delayed evaluation.
+The Python-based MiScheme interpreter has no concept of asynchrony, so its promises only represent delayed evaluation.

   [promise wiki]: https://en.wikipedia.org/wiki/Futures_and_promises